-All students are responsible for monitoring their financial aid eligibility and award notifications through Student Self Service.
+All students are responsible for monitoring their financial aid eligibility and aid offers through Student Self Service.

 Financial aid consists of grants, work-study, scholarships and loans and may include outside resources.
-Students may accept or decline all or part of their financial aid award.
+Students may accept or decline all or part of their financial aid offer.